Memory leak in React JS application

 The Solutions

-As you see in our previous components hierarchy, we decided to refactor this, mainly the main component SiteChartContainer.
+As you can see from our initial component hierarchy, we decided to refactor it—particularly the SiteChartContainer component.

 SitePage